axelhahn/pre-dispatcher/readme.md

 ### General instruction ###

 * Extract the files in any wanted directory of your webroot
+* For Non Concrete5 projects: copy the [path/predispatcher]/index.php and adapt a few lines in the last section "run normal request" for your tool
 * in your main dispatcher add an include to the [path/predispatcher]/index.php
 * go to [path/predispatcher]
 * copy pre_dispatcher_config.dist.php to pre_dispatcher_config.php